 There are several species of cockroaches that have become pests for people living throughout the United States.
 In our area of Nevada, the most common are the large American cockroach, the small, indoor loving German cockroach, and the moisture-loving Oriental cockroach.
 Cockroaches get inside homes and businesses after moving inside in things like boxes, deliveries, or in used appliances or furniture.
 They also get inside after taking advantage of openings into your home while foraging for food or water.
 Once inside, cockroaches hide in various dark, secluded places, with their favorite hangouts being in kitchens, bathrooms, basements, and laundry rooms.
 Walls voids, spaces behind appliances, the inside drawers and cabinets, and around floor drains or sump pumps are where these pests like to rest during the day.

 Helpful tips to prevent problems with cockroaches: Repair damaged siding or shingles and caulk gaps in the foundation.
 Always inspect appliances, furniture, and delivery boxes for signs of cockroaches before bringing them into your home.
 Moisture attracts roaches, so eliminate as much excess moisture as possible.
 Repair leaky pipes and fixtures, make sure gutters are in good working order, and use dehumidifiers or air conditioners.
 Eliminate the cockroach's access to food by cleaning under appliances, vacuuming floors, and regularly wiping down counters.
 Cockroaches also love pet food, so each evening, make sure to pick up uneaten pet food.
-If you are dealing with cockroaches, contact the professionals at Anver Pest Control.
+If you are dealing with cockroaches, contact the professionals at Anver Pest Control for the best cockroach control in Henderson, NV.
 Our residential or commercial pest control services will help you maintain a property free of roaches and other pests!